-WARNING: Do not place a radio product in the area over an air bag or in the air bag deployment area.
+WARNING: Do not place a portable radio in the area over an air bag or in the air bag deployment area.
 Air bags inflate with great force.
-If a radio product is placed in the air bag deployment area and the air bag inflates, the radio product may be propelled with great force and cause serious injury to occupants of vehicle.
+If a portable radio is placed in the air bag deployment area and the air bag inflates, the radio product may be propelled with great force and cause serious injury to occupants of vehicle.